Types of Digital Marketing

 Compare directions before you compare vendors

-Once the domain is clear, the right services are easier to isolate and compare.
-That reduces overlap, internal confusion, and random channel expansion.
+Once the domain is clear, the right services are easier to isolate and evaluate.
+That reduces internal confusion, eliminates channel overlap, and gives procurement a clearer framework to work with.

 - + See which direction should lead